hasura/graphql-engine/docs/graphql/manual/guides/deployment/digital-ocean-one-click.rst

   to configure all required permissions (not applicable with the default connection string with DO Managed Postgres).

-Connection Pooling
+Connection pooling
 ------------------

-Connection Pooling is a built-in feature of graphql-engine.
+Connection pooling is a built-in feature of graphql-engine.
 The default connection pool size is 50.
 If you need to configure the pool size or the timeout, you can use the below environment variables.

 ``HASURA_GRAPHQL_PG_CONNECTIONS``: Number of connections per stripe that need to be opened to Postgres (default: 50)